 In October of 2011, Dr. Chard was nominated by President Barack Obama to serve on the Board of Directors of the National Board for Education Sciences (NBES).
 He was confirmed in 2012 by the U.S. Senate and was elected chair of the board in 2013.

-I have been associated with WFT since 1982 mostly in the recurring role of Assistant to the Director.
-In my other life, I taught 3&4 year olds in a nursery school in Boston for 47 years.
-Some of my former students have even been on the WFT stage!
+has been associated with WFT since 1982 mostly in the recurring role of Assistant to the Director.
+In her other life, she taught 3&4 year olds in a nursery school in Boston for 47 years.
+Some of her former students have even been on the WFT stage!
 I am thrilled to be working on Little Women with Nick, Jon, Laurel, and all the rest if the talented cast and crew.

 Ellie Friedland, Ph.D. is Associate Professor in Early Childhood Education at the Boston University Wheelock College of Education and Human Development and has been a teaching artist for the Wheelock Family Theatre for twenty years.
 As a teaching artist for the Wheelock Family Theatre she leads workshops for teens and adults in Theatre of the Oppressed and clowning.
 She is a practitioner of Theatre of the Oppressed, and her book “Come Closer: Critical Perspectives on Theatre of the Oppressed” was published in 2011.
 Her chapter “Image Theatre as Reflective Practice in Teacher Education” was published in Warren Linds and Elinor Vittrano’s book Playing in a House of Mirrors: Applied Theatre as Reflective Practice in 2015.